-References must be sought for all individuals working with children and/or young people within the Club.
+References will be sought for all staff and volunteers who, by virtue of their role, will be working with children and/or young people within the Club.

-Two references will be requested and thoroughly checked.
+Two references will always be requested and thoroughly checked.
 Where possible, at least one of these references will be from an employer or a voluntary organisation where the position required working with children and/or young people.
 References from relatives will not be accepted.
 If the applicant has no experience of working with children or young people, specific training requirements may be agreed before their appointment commences.